henry-kimani/nixos-conf/README.md

 I will only show you how to install it in NixOS, not via Nix package manager since there are some minor differences in conguration and running the commands.
 But there are enough resources from the internet to get you up to speed.
-  - NixOS or
-  - Nix package manager.

 ## INSTALLATION

-You will need to be in the current directory of the
+You will need to be in the current directory of the installation to work.

 ### Installing nixos configuration